-Perform the following steps to determine if the recommended state is implemented: Verify that the KeepAlive directive in the Apache configuration to have a value of On, or is not present.
-If the directive is not present the default value is On.
+Perform the following steps to determine if the recommended state is implemented: Verify that the KeepAlive directive in the Apache configuration either has a value of On or is not present.
+If the directive is not present, the default value is On.

-Add or modify the KeepAlive directive in the Apache configuration to have a value of On, so that KeepAlive connections are enabled.
+Perform the following to implement the recommended state: Add or modify the KeepAlive directive in the Apache configuration to have a value of on.